expo/expo/docs/pages/guides/prebuild.md

 Due to the pivotal nature of the flag, you'll be warned to have a clean git status when the `--clean` flag is used.
 This prompt is optional and will be skipped when encountered in CI.

-You can disable the check by enabling the environment variable `EXPO_NO_GIT_STATUS=1` if you'd like.
+If you'd like, you can disable the check by enabling the environment variable `EXPO_NO_GIT_STATUS=1`.

 The purpose of the prompt is to encourage managed workflow users to add the `/ios` and `/android` folders to the project's `.gitignore`, ensuring that the project is always managed.
-This can however make custom config plugins harder to develop so we haven't introduced any mechanism to enforce this behavior.
+However, this can make custom config plugins harder to develop so we haven't introduced any mechanism to enforce this behavior.

 Advanced projects may need to swap between workflows often, building custom functionality natively in Xcode and Android Studio, then moving that functionality into local Config Plugins, and repeating.
 As the Expo Config Plugin ecosystem matures, the need to develop plugins like this will be drastically reduced.